 Autism is a lifelong condition that affects the way a person interacts with the world and those around them.

-It can be very frightening to worry that your child has autism.
-If you are concerned, make an appointment with your GP who will refer to you a community paediatrician for assessment for your child.
+If you are concerned that your child may be autistic, make an appointment with your GP who will refer to you a community paediatrician for assessment for your child.

 Following are some ‘early warning signs’ of autism in pre-school children.
 Every child is different, and some may show different signs.

 - Having no spoken words by the age of 16 months